L1rola/Agriculture-Optimization-Model/README.md

 Business Background

 - Who is the client?
 Business Domain?
-  i.
-Our clients are the farmer coops.
+-   Our clients are the farmer coops.
 A farmer coop (Unica, Agroponiente, La Union) is an intermediary between farmers and buyers.

 Business Problems